-Please note that due to the low uptake of the Farm and Ranch Water Infrastructure Program and the Farm Stewardship Program, Lower Qu'Appelle Watershed Steward Stewards will no longer offer support to these programs.
+Please note that due to the low uptake of the Farm and Ranch Water Infrastructure Program and the Farm Stewardship Program, Lower Qu'Appelle Watershed Steward Stewards will no longer offer technical support to these programs.

 The Farm Stewardship Program is here to provide information and financial assistance for producers to implement beneficial management practices (BMP's) that enhance sustainability and resiliency in the sector.